TheSimPill/ViolationTool/notes.md

 Going to start working on a static version for justin.
 I'll make the emails part work and then branch off for static app.

+Going to make emails only send the territory sheets.

+Format of send_emails:

+    will change make_excel to make one whole workbook per territory.
+    Will send the names of these work books along with the hash that contains emails per territory over to send_emails.
+I will then iterate through that hash and send an excel sheet for a territory for every corresponding email in that territory.